hemasreeuvs/Data-Analysis_Store-Analysis/README.md

 6. relation between age and gender based on number of sales?
 7. which channel is contributing to maximum sales?
 8. High selling category?

+**Functions we foscused on**
+If
+IfElse
+Vllokup
+Text to extarct month from tehe date
+Replace